-As Commissioner of Agriculture, Adam is focused on fostering economic prosperity, increasing access to locally-grown products, expanding the production of energy and addressing the challenges that face the state’s water supply.
+As Commissioner of Agriculture, Adam is focused on fostering economic prosperity, increasing access to locally grown products, honoring our nation's veterans and addressing the challenges that face the state’s water supply.

 Recognizing the impact of nutrition on students’ academic performance, Adam has worked to improve the nutritional value of school meals.
 He connected schools with local farms so they could access fresh, locally grown fruits and vegetables at affordable prices.

 Adam has worked with the Florida Legislature to develop and implement policies toward securing a stable, reliable and diverse supply of energy.
 His proposals have expanded production of energy and increased efficiency of energy use, resulting in economic growth and new jobs for Floridians.

 In 2011, Adam established Operation Outdoor Freedom, which provides wounded veterans with unique opportunities for recreation and rehabilitation on state forests, private ranches and other lands.
 Hundreds of disabled veterans have participated in hunting, fishing and other activities since the program began.
 For some of these heroes, it was the first time they were able to enjoy the outdoors since returning home from duty.

 Adam condemned the U.S. Environmental Protection Agency’s (EPA) burdensome regulations on Florida’s water resources, which would have cost Floridians billions to implement and yielded little, if any, positive measurable impact on the health of Florida’s waters.
 Instead, Adam insisted Florida should manage the health of its own waters, and the EPA eventually withdrew its unnecessary regulations.